 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 4:07 am and the next high tide at 4:27 pm.
-The first low tide was at 10:07 am and the next low tide will be at 10:42 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 3:29 am and the next low tide will be at 3:45 pm.
+The first high tide will be at 9:53 am and the next high tide at 10:12 pm.

-The lunar phase is a First Quarter Moon.
-Today we had 15 hours and 3 minutes of sun.
-The solar transit was at 1:21 pm and the length of time the moon will be visible will be 11 hours and 39 minutes.
+The lunar phase is a Waning Crescent.
+Today we have 14 hours and 2 minutes of sun.
+The solar transit is at 1:42 pm and the length of time the moon will be visible will be 14 hours and 32 minutes.

-The tidal coefficient today is 55 (average). to end the day with a tidal coefficient of 56.
-The tide heights today are 3.3 m, 0.8 m, 3.4 m and 0.9 m.
-We can compare these levels with the maximum high tide recorded in the tide tables for Kaiteriteri which is of 4.3 m and a minimum height of -0.1 m.
+The tidal coefficient today is 92.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient increases to 97 to end the day with a tidal coefficient of 100.
+The tide heights today are 0.7 m, 3.6 m, 0.6 m and 3.5 m.
+We can compare these levels with the maximum high tide recorded in the tide tables for Kaiteriteri which is of 4.4 m and a minimum height of -0.2 m.

-The solunar fishing calendar in Kaiteriteri tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Kaiteriteri tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Kaiteriteri.
 The times are generated in local time in Nelson / Tasman and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]